MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Resolution**

-Visit [Technet](https://technet.microsoft.com/library/dd569040(WS.10).aspx) to know more about the provider you're using.
+See [Web Deploy Providers](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd569040(v=ws.10)) to know more about the provider you're using.

 <a id="ERROR_INVALID_SETTING_VALUE_SPECIFIED"></a>